 Students have the opportunity to meet with professional career representatives to discuss specific aspects of their profession.
 Interview Workshops Interview Workshops allow students to practice their job interview skills through actual interviews with local employers.

 In 1971, the Chamber added an Economic Understanding Committee and a Business Education Committee (these groups were combined in 1991 into the present Economic Education Committee) to its annual business plan.
 In partnership with area schools, these area Chamber business leaders design and conduct programs for both elementary and secondary students in the Greater Latrobe and Derry Area school districts, to help them learn the practical side of economic principles at work in America's free enterprise system.
-Today, over a thousand students from Derry Area and Greater Latrobe School Districts participate annually in over a half dozen Economic Education Committee programs.
+Today, over a thousand students from Derry Area and Greater Latrobe School Districts participate in 20+ Education Committee programs annually.